hawkinsw/CS5138/syllabus.md

 There will be 4 assignments throughout the semester.
 The assignments will be worth 30% of your final grade.
 For each day that you are late submitting an assignment, you will lose 10%.

 ### Participation
-Participation will count for 30% of your final grade.
-Half of your participation grade will be based on your in-class participation.
+Participation will count for 40% of your final grade.
+One quarter (25%) of your participation grade will be based on your in-class participation.
 You will receive full credit for in-class participation if you
 - Have no more than three (3) unexcused absences during the semester, and
 - Actively engage in classroom discussion by asking questions and respectfully engaging with your peers.

-The other half of your participation grade will be based on your work on "mini assignments".
+The other three quarters (75%) of your participation grade will be based on your work on "mini assignments".
 These assignments will consist of things like configuring virtual machines on your personal computers, participating in online discussions, practicing using the tools that we learn during lecture, etc. These mini assignments will not require the same level of effort as the regular class assignments.
 However, your completion of these assignments is crucial for your success in this course.

-If you _mostly_ complete the mini-assignments satisfactorily you will receive all the points for Mini-assignment Participation.
+If you complete the mini-assignments satisfactorily you will receive 100% of the points for the Mini-assignment Participation.
+If you _mostly_ complete the mini-assignments satisfactorily you will receive 90% of the points for Mini-assignment Participation.
 If you _occasionally_ complete the mini assignments satisfactorily you will receive half the points for Mini-assignment Participation.
 If you _do not complete any_ mini assignments satisfactorily, you will receive no points for Mini-assignment Participation.

-### Tests
+### Projects
-There will be a midterm and final test.
-The tests are worth 20% of your final grade.
-Tests will be taken in class and will be open book (and open note).
-The midterm will be given on **Thursday, March 10th, 2022** and will cover material in Modules 1, 2, 3 and 4.
-The final will be given **Tuesday, April 26th, 2022** during the normal class time.
+There will be a midterm and a final project.
+The projects are worth 30% of your final grade.

-### Final Project
-There will be a final project.
-The project is worth 20% of your final grade.
 The theme of the final project will be the same for the undergraduate and graduate students, however the scope will be different.
-All final projects will be due on April 29th, 2022.
+All midterm projects will be due on Friday, March 10th at 11:59pm.
+All final projects will be due on April 21st at 11:59pm.
 There will be no late submissions accepted for final projects without prior authorization.

 ### Malware Magazine (Extra Credit)
 There is one opportunity for extra credit!
 More information forthcoming.